rackerlabs/support-how-to/content/cloud-servers/creating-scheduled-tasks-on-windows-server.md

 product_url: cloud-servers
 ---

-This article  shows you how to create scheduled tasks on a Microsoft&reg; Windows server.
+This article describes how to create scheduled tasks on a Microsoft&reg; Windows&reg; server.

 ### Access the Task Scheduler